 “I’m not wearing a poppy this year.
 I think it is shifting from a symbol remembering war’s horror, to a symbol of war-hungry nationalism.”

-There are plenty of arguments that claim the poppy is in fact a symbol of nationalism, as is it only remembers the British soldiers who died on the battlefield.
+There are plenty of arguments that claim the poppy is a symbol of nationalism, as is it only remembers the British soldiers who died on the battlefield.
 Wearing a poppy that symbolises the remembrance of one nation may forget the others.
 What about the casualties in Germany, India, Iraq, Italy, Japan, Mexico, the Philippines, South Africa – do they not deserve remembering?
-It seems to me that in remembering only our dead it obscures the realities of war.
+In remembering only our dead it obscures the realities of war.
 It plays into the dangers of singular narratives and not being able to see the bigger picture.
-Although I do not subscribe to the view that all poppy wearers are people hungry for war and nationalism necessarily, I do think it can be easy to forget about the rest of the world, when our culture is affiliated to one form of remembrance.
+Although I do not subscribe to the view that all poppy wearers are people hungry for war and nationalism, I do think it can be easy to forget about the rest of the world, when our culture is affiliated to one form of remembrance.

 The growth of people wearing white poppies which are part of the Peace Pledge Union are becoming far more common.
 A white poppy is symbolic of the desire for peace and aim to challenge the glorification of war.
-But most importantly, they are worn to remember all of those who died in every conflict.
-The message of these poppies resonate more with me than those of the traditional red poppy, however they are banned from the Remembrance Day Service in the UK.
-This may support the poppy’s symbolism of nationalism as it is the only form allowed in the national service.
+But most importantly, they are worn to remember all those who have died in every conflict.
+The message of these poppies resonate more with me than those of the traditional red poppy, however they are still viewed with hesitancy by many, especially the Royal British Legion.

 For people of prominence and who have significance in the public eye – a poppy is mandatory between the 31st of October and the 11th of November.
 Someone appearing on the BBC for example, would not be able to abstain from wearing a poppy.
 Poppy etiquette has become so ingrained in our culture that abstaining from wearing it is seen as offensive, but this is assuming that the person does not wish to remember or appreciate those people who gave their lives in war.
 As Matt Haig so rightfully pointed out, remembrance is not confined to a national symbol.
 Remembrance can be personal and private, it does not have to be publicly displayed in a national light.
 It does not have to endorse the image of war when it can endorse peace.
 As a writer, Matt Haig likes to remember with the poetry of Wilfred Owen and Siegfried Sassoon.
 Both eliminate the horrors of the war and reading these poems also should be considered an act of remembrance.
 Words have power too.